PsCustomObject/PsCustomObject.github.io/_posts/2018-12-27-PowerShell-Delete-Files-Older-Than-Days.md

 ---
-title: "PowerShell Delete Files Older than a Number of Days"
+title: "PowerShell delete old files"
 excerpt: "Learn how you can use PowerShell to automatically delete files and folders older than a number of days"
 categories:
   - PowerShell